cristian-azocar/microservice-boilerplate/README.md

 ## Configuration variables

-The microservice is ready to read configuration variables so you can dynamically set parameters without having to re-build the application, either by command line arguments, environment variables, environment-specific files or a default file.
+The microservice is ready to read configuration variables so you can dynamically set parameters without having to re-build the application, either by a local file, command line arguments, environment variables, environment-specific files or a default file.
 All configuration files must be in [YAML](https://yaml.org/) format.

 It uses a configuration source based on a hierarchically order, which is a `nconf` feature.
 This means that some configurations will have a higher priority over the others and will override them.
 For example, if you set the same two variables in a `default.yml` file and the other on a environment variable, the later one will be used, because environment variables have higher priority.
 This is really useful when you want to set default values and give the option to override them, or when you want to have different configuration files depending on the environment the service is running (development, production, etc).

 The hierarchical order of priority is as follows

+- Local configuration file (`local.yml`)
 - Command line arguments
 - Environment variables
 - Environment-specific file (`development.yml`, `production.yml`, etc)
 - Default file (`default.yml`)

+The `local.yml` file have the maximum priority as its meant to easily change the configuration while developing.

 The environment-specific file name is built based on the `NODE_ENV` environment variable value.
 For example, if your `NODE_ENV` value is `staging`, then the microservice will search for a file named `staging.yml`.